Techniques for Catching Swordfish Day or Night

 One thing we all agree on is optimal depths to target with 1400-1600 feet being the prime zone for catching swordfish.
 We do catch them shallower and deeper, but the grand majority of swords harvested will come from this zone.

-Deployment of Baits
+Deployment of Baits For Swordfish

 Preparing swordfish bait or spread of baits is a dance best learned through many cycles of repetition.
 For night-time swording, I prefer to fish anywhere from three to five lines.
 These lines are staggered at varying depths depending on the location of thermoclines and lunar phase.
 On nights revolving around the full moon, I often find more success by spreading my baits deeper, from 200-500 feet and at shallower spreads of 50-300 feet during new moon periods.